• Skip to primary navigation

 Kayla Skoniecke, Administrative Assistant

 My name is Kayla.
 I’ve been working at A Bridge Back since 2020.
+I was the front admin scheduling coordinator for four years and recently became a case manager.
+I am excited for this new role and helping patients one on one.
+My goal is to provide a nonjudgmental, empathic, open space for others.
 I have a strong passion for mental health and self care.
-I am a huge cat and dog lover.
-I enjoy time with my family and friends.
-I enjoy working at A Bridge Back because of our message and my coworkers.
+I am a huge animal lover.
+I have a pet cat named Layla.
+What I am most proud of at A Bridge Back is our message and meeting those where they are at.

 Sandra Kozel, Outreach Coordinator